-Local timing means fewer stress points, better airflow, and healthier canopies across Homer City, Pennsylvania.
+Local timing means fewer stress points, better airflow, and healthier canopies across Homer City, PA.

 ANSI A300 standards for every cut